jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Raynes Park to Charing Cross
 ---------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 25-27m at 24tph
-* CR2 changing to District at VIC in 26-28m at 24tph
+* CR2 changing to District at VIC in 26-28m at 24tph (+1m)
-* CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 27-33m at 18tph (+3m)
+* CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 27-33m at 18tph (+4m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 28-34m at 18tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 28-34m at 18tph (+5m)

 From Raynes Park to Leicester Square
 ------------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 23-25m at 24tph
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 30-36m at 18tph
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 30-36m at 18tph (+9m)

 From Raynes Park to Goodge Street
 ---------------------------------
+* CR2 changing to Northern (West End) at TCR in 23-25m at 24tph
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 32-38m at 18tph
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 32-38m at 18tph (+11m)

 From Raynes Park to Warren Street
 ---------------------------------
+* CR2 changing to Northern (West End) at TCR in 25-27m at 24tph
-* CR2 changing to Victoria at VIC in 26-28m at 24tph
+* CR2 changing to Victoria at VIC in 26-28m at 24tph (+1m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 28-34m at 18tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 28-34m at 18tph (+5m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 34-40m at 18tph (+10m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 34-40m at 18tph (+11m)

 From Raynes Park to Baker Street
 --------------------------------